 If I were you, I would make sure that you have the “Feedback Protection” box clicked, just in case.

-Also, if you’re going to use your computer’s built-in microphone, you’ll have to plug headphones in due to the fact the microphone and built-in speakers are too close to each other.
+Also, if you’re going to use your computer’s built-in microphone, you’ll have to plug headphones in due to the fact the microphone and built-in speakers are too close to each other (I use Etymotic’s ER4SEs earbuds from Amazon).

-If you plan on actually making legitimate vocals, obviously, it’d be a much better option to use a good microphone.
-From what I understand, Shure is kind of like the industry standard.
+If you plan on actually making legitimate vocals, obviously, it’d be a much better option to use a good microphone like the Audio Technica AT4040 which also can be found on Amazon.
+Moving on…

 7) Go into your Plug-ins, and select the options, Compressor, Platinum Verb within the Reverb options, the Stereo Delay, as well as the Channel EQ